-In Year 12 there are two end of year examinations worth 67% of the final result; school-assessed coursework is worth 33% of the final result.

-Both examinations are technology active
+For Unit 3 &4 two end of year examinations are completed, worth 60% of the final result.
+Each are worth 30%.
+School assessed coursework is worth 40% of the final result.
+Both examinations are technology active & allow access to a summary book